federicobond/primer/doc/report.md

-After some research we found out that the [Jasmin][jasmin] library suggested in class was not the best choice for implementing the language, since it was no longer maintained and lacked useful abstraction for generating the required bytecode from the Abstract Syntax Tree.
-We decided to use the widely known [ASM][asm] library, which proved to be a valuable inclusion in the project.
+After some research we found out that the [Jasmin][jasmin] library suggested in class was not the best choice for implementing the language, since it was no longer maintained and lacked useful abstractions for generating the required bytecode from the Abstract Syntax Tree.
+We decided to use the widely known [ASM][asm] library, which proved to be a valuable addition to the project.

 ## Supporting libraries